-Chris’ ERISA practice involves representing employers, plan fiduciaries and trustees in litigation matters concerning employee benefit plans.
+Chris’s ERISA practice involves representing employers, plan fiduciaries and trustees in litigation matters concerning employee benefit plans.
 He regularly represents companies and their ERISA plans in defending claims for wrongful denial of employee benefits, such as long-term disability benefits.
 Chris also defends companies, officers and directors, and other alleged ERISA plan fiduciaries against claims for breach of fiduciary duties in employee stock ownership plan (ESOP) and 401(k) class actions regarding company stock declines, claims for excessive investment and administrative fees, or changes to pension plans.
 Chris is a contributing author to the Employee Benefits Law treatise, published by the American Bar Association (ABA)’s Employee Benefits Subcommittee on ERISA.

 Chris represents clients in litigation in state and federal courts, as well as in administrative proceedings and investigations before such agencies as the U.S. Department of Labor, the US Equal Employment Opportunity Commission, the California Department of Fair Employment and Housing, and the California Department of Industrial Relations/Division of Labor Standards Enforcement.
 Chris has previously served on the Board of Directors of the Orange County Federal Bar Association.

-- Obtained judgment in favor of Northrop Grumman Corporation in a pension-benefits dispute with over a billion dollars at issue
+- Obtained judgment in favor of Northrop Grumman Corporation in a pension-benefits dispute

 - Successfully represented Northrop Grumman Corporation in ERISA fiduciary duty case involving 401(k) plan fees and administrative expenses